IoanDionisie/TaskFlow/README.md

   - See the 'Completed tasks' in a separate list
   - Import/Export data (lists, tasks, tags) in JSON format
   - Add a profile picture
+  - See some info & statistics about the tasks of a list